wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 ## 3. Load the audio file

-The waves library provide an `AudioBufferLoader` to load some audio file and converting it to a audioBuffer with a promise API, so let's use it:
+The waves library provide an `AudioBufferLoader` to load some audio file and converting it to an audioBuffer with a promise API.
+Let's use it:

 {% highlight js %}
-// create an instance of the buffer var bufferLoader = new waves.loaders.AudioBufferLoader();
+// Create an instance of the buffer var bufferLoader = new waves.loaders.AudioBufferLoader();

 // load an audio file